kehittamo/kehittamo-seravo-addons/README.md

 ## Troubleshooting
 The assumption is your project directory and the project name in config.yml are the same.
 If not, edit your gulp.config.js proxy address to match your project name.

+The kage theme and Kehittamo Seravo Library are currently version constrained with ^2.0.0.